lingualdev/lingualdev.github.io/content/blog/validating-your-nextjs-i18n.md

 "message.greeting": "Hallo {user}, heute ist {today, date, medium} und morgen ist {tomorrow, date, medium}.",
 ```

-The second example shows that the target translation contains more date information when compared to the source `en.json` file, which means that the source and target translations are out of sync, which can lead to weird display errors at runtime.
+The second example shows that the target translation contains more date information when compared to the source `en.json` file, indicating that the source and target translations are out of sync, which can lead to unexpected or weird display errors at runtime.

-Running these i18n checks should help us to identify any potential runtime issues before they affect users.
-We don't want to actively think about the state of our translations and rather be informed when something is missing or needs updating.
+Running these i18n checks helps us to identify any potential runtime issues before they affect users.
+So instead of manually keeping track of the state of our translations, we rather want to be informed when something is missing or needs updating.

 ## Setting up i18n-check